taskcluster/azure-blob-storage/README.md

 # Testing

-To test this library in development, copy `user-config-example.yml` to `user-config.yml` and fill in the necessary fields.
-You will need an Azure acocunt to test this library.
+To test this library, set the environment variables `AZURE_ACCOUNT_KEY` and `AZURE_ACCOUNT_ID` appropriately before running the tests.